National Forest Camping: How To Do It Right

 If you stay in a developed campground, it will state the stay limit.

-What Do I Need To Survive Dispersed Camping?
+What Do I Need To Survive National Forest Dispersed Camping?

-(Food can almost always be purchased nearby, usually within a 40 minute drive.)
+(Out west, food can almost always be purchased nearby, usually within a 40-minute drive.)

 The best way to know whether you can make it is to try RV camping in a campground without hooking up.